 - A computer is the most basic type of client.
-A computer is a machine on the network, identified by an IP address. - A network is a group of computers, identified by a contiguous IP address range. - A directory client can be a user, group, domain, or organizational unit defined in your directory service.
-More information about directory services can be found in the Clients section of the Websense Manager Help system.
+A computer is a machine on the network, identified by an IP address. - A network is a group of computers, identified by a contiguous IP address range. - ♦ A directory client can be a user, group, or domain (organizational unit) defined in your directory service.
+More information about directory services can be found in the Clients section of the TRITON Web Security Help system.